Wisconsin Senate, governor’s races feature Trump backers

 MADISON, Wis.
 (AP) — Republican Gov. Scott Walker will have to defeat Wisconsin’s top education official to win a third term, while U.S. Sen. Tammy Baldwin faces a longtime state legislator as she tries to keep the seat under Democratic control.

-Both Republicans are closely tied to President Donald Trump, who tweeted enthusiastic support for Walker this week, in a state that Trump barely won in 2016 and where polls show a majority of voters disapprove of the job he’s doing.
+Both Republicans are closely tied to President Donald Trump, who tweeted enthusiastic support for Walker and Senate nominee Leah Vukmir, in a state that Trump barely won in 2016 and where polls show a majority of voters disapprove of the job he’s doing.

-Tony Evers, a 66-year-old cancer survivor and state superintendent, won the eight-person Democratic gubernatorial primary by a roughly 2-1 margin.
-On the Senate side , state Sen. Leah Vukmir beat former U.S. Marine Kevin Nicholson by roughly 10 points for the chance to take on Baldwin in what is the most expensive Senate race in the country to date.
+Tony Evers, a 66-year-old cancer survivor and state superintendent, won the eight-person Democratic gubernatorial primary by a more than 2-1 margin.
+On the Senate side , Vukmir beat former U.S. Marine Kevin Nicholson by roughly 6 points for the chance to take on Baldwin in what is the most expensive Senate race in the country to date.

+Trump did not endorse in the Senate primary, but tweeted congratulations to Vukmir on Wednesday morning.

 Most Read Nation & World Stories